julRusVal/smarc_perception/sss_object_detection/README.md

 On ROS Melodic, `sim_sss_detection_publisher.py` needs to be run on python2 and `sss_object_detection.py` on python3.

 On ROS Noetic, both can be run on python3.

+### Organizational note
+Some of the new content should be organized better, maybe.